LindiweD-Collab/Automation-Toolkit-Web-App/README.md

 ### 🧠 Author
-Built by Lindiwe Thabsile Dlomo — Passionate about automation, productivity, and open-source tools.
+Built by (LindiweD-Collab) — Passionate about automation, productivity, and open-source tools.

 ---